 This easy DIY Milk and Honey soap can be made in just 10 minutes, and it boasts lots of great skin benefits from the goats milk and honey!
 A wonderful quick and easy homemade gift idea!

 This post may contain affiliate links.
 I will receive a small commission from these sales at no additional cost to you!

 HOMEMADE MILK & HONEY SOAP

-Milk and honey soap has always been one of my favorites.
+Homemade milk and honey soap have always been one of my favorites.
 It smells divine, and there are loads of skin benefits from the honey – it’s moisturizing, clarifying, soothing, and also naturally antibacterial.
 Because of these properties, honey is fantastic for the treatment of acne and aging and for general complexion brightening.
 C’mon now, we all could use a little bit of anti-aging and complexion brightening, right?

 When the soap is cool and firm, carefully remove them from the silicone mold.

 These DIY milk & honey soaps make a fantastic homemade gift – perfect for friends, family, teachers, coaches, and neighbors!
 They’re great for fundraisers and craft fairs, too!

 We get asked a LOT of questions about our melt and pour homemade soaps, so here are a few FAQs that you might find useful!

 Do melt and pour soaps need to cure?